 - Camaraderie, collegiality, and fellowship

-What YOU can provide MPHA?
+What can YOU provide MPHA?

 - Help to develop goals and objectives for addressing public health issues through committees, divisions, task forces, or the Board of Directors

 - Develop MPHA policies as a member of the Public Policy and/or Legislation Committees

 - Participate in leadership within your professional group — MPHA Divisions

 - Serve on MPHA committees such as Awards, Membership, Program, Newsletter, etc.

 - Plan, attend, interact, and assist with MPHA conference and seminars

 MPHA is a growing and effective resource, empowering our members and engaging our partners and decision-makers to achieve a healthier Michigan.